 Setting too big of a goal

 The problem I see with most everyone’s goal setting is they have too many goals and set goals that set them up to fail.
-For example, if you do not work out, and January 1st you set a goal to work out every day, you are bound to fail.
+For example, if you do not work out, and on January 1st you set a goal to work out every day, you are bound to fail.
 Set a smaller goal, such as, “I will work out 3 days a week for 30 minutes.”
 Once you get the ball rolling then you can increase the number of days or the hours a day you train.

 Setting too many goals

-Often when people get excited with the new person they can become, they think of every single way they can improve.
-Take health for an example.
+Often when people get excited about the new person they can become, they think of every single way they can improve.
+Take health for example.
 If someone wants to set some health goals for themselves they might say the following, “In 2019, I plan on cutting all carbs, working out 7 days a week, try intermittent fasting, and cut out all sugar.”
 Now imagine putting your focus towards all of these goals, it is nearly impossible to go from a normal lifestyle to all of these things overnight, you are setting yourself up to fail.
 I suggest setting one clear-cut obtainable goal, and from there scale upwards as you progress through the year.

 Failing to research goals

 When setting a new goal, it is important to research whatever it is you are trying to accomplish.
 People that want to try a new diet, such as Keto or Whole30, just jump into it, doing what their friend tells them to do or some YouTube video they saw.
-You must do your own research and decide for yourself if this is an attainable goal and if it is something you can be successful at, not just decided to do it on a whim.
+You must do your own research and decide for yourself if this is an attainable goal and if it is something you can be successful at, not just decide to do it on a whim.
 Also, the more time you spend researching your goals the more likely you will feel invested in actually achieving said goal.

 So, remember when setting a goal, set a goal that is achievable, set only one goal at a time, and do your own research towards your goal.

 Achieving Goals: Once we have our goal for the year set, what are some things we can do to achieve success?
 So many times, I see people set goals, and that’s where they stop.
-There is no plan of action or steps to take to progress, it is more like wishful thinking then setting goals.
+There is no plan of action or steps to take to progress, it is more like wishful thinking than setting goals.
 So, what small things can you do to help you reach your goals?

 Make your goal a priority